commons-app/commons-app-documentation/android/Students.md

 It can be hard to estimate difficulty, so we have selected a few ideas that we think are not too simple, not too difficult:
 - Edit already uploaded pictures: Edit title/description, add depictions, maybe even add coordinates.
+- Improve Nearby by splotting from one big server request to a first fast server requests then an asynchronous request for each item.
 - In the upload feature, add an activity to crop/blur pictures for privacy purposes (example usages: crop out a passer-by, blur a car's number plate).

 # How we choose the intern